HIV/AIDS in the United Kingdom: Timeline

 1979, June: a sample shows a UK transmission to a haemophiliac in the UK.

 1981, 12 December: The Lancet publishes a case report of a 49-year-old man who had died in Brompton hospital due to an AIDS related illness in October - the first death in the UK.
 He was homosexual and a frequent visitor to the United States.

 It was finally revealed in November 2021, by the ITV Tonight programme that this first patient was called John Eaddie, a 49 year old guest house proprietor from Harrogate - 40 years after the first mention of a case in a medical journal.

-Painstaking work from the ITV Tonight team matched a death certificate from 1981, which included the same details revealed in the Lancet - a 49 year old man, dying in the Royal Brompton Hospital of Pneumocystis Pneumonia.
+Painstaking work from the ITV Tonight team matched a death certificate from 1981, which included the same details revealed in the Lancet - a 49 year old man, dying in the Royal Brompton Hospital of Pneumocystis pneumonia.

-1982, 4 July: Terry Higgins dies of an AIDS related illness - leading to the establishment of the Terrence Higgins Trust.
+1982, 4 July: Terry Higgins dies of an AIDS related illness – leading to the establishment of the Terrence Higgins Trust by his partner and friends.

 1983: Scottish AIDS Monitor founded to monitor and raise awareness of HIV/AIDS in Scotland.

 1983, 25 April: BBC broadcasts "Killer in the Village" as part of its Horizon series.
 The documentary describes the illnesses affecting patients and looks at theories and early research into AIDS.
 It includes interviews with Linda Laubenstein, Alvin Friedman-Kien, James W. Curran, Michael S. Gottlieb and Bobbi Campbell.

 1985: 58 AIDS-related deaths had been recorded in Britain, according to the current affairs series TV Eye, broadcast in 1985.
 In October, a man with AIDS is detained under the Public Health (Infectious Diseases) Regulations 1985, marking their first and only use.

 1986, 24 March: BBC broadcasts "AIDS: A Strange and Deadly Virus" as part of its Horizon series.
 The documentary looks at early work to identify the virus and experimental use of AZT.